shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-new.md

 [![Screenshot of auto-tuning pattern U I within Metrics Advisor.](https://docs.microsoft.com/en-us/azure/applied-ai-services/metrics-advisor/media/metrics/autotuning-pattern.png)](https://docs.microsoft.com/en-us/azure/applied-ai-services/metrics-advisor/media/metrics/autotuning-pattern.png#lightbox)

-### Tune the configuration for each series value group
+### Subtask 4 - Tune the configuration for each series value group

 After the system generates statistics on all time series within the metric, several series value groups are created automatically.
 As described above, you can fine tune the  **adjustment**  for each series value group according to your specific business needs.